-Low Income Family Tracker data suggests 223 households are experiencing food poverty in Camden Square, this is 13th highest (out of 20) number of households experiencing food poverty in Camden wards based on this data.
+Low Income Family Tracker data suggests a low concentration of households experiencing food poverty in the ward - 167 households - which is 17th highest (out of 20) number of households experiencing food poverty in Camden wards based on this data.
 Link to slide.